What Will the Los Angeles Lakers' Starting Lineup Look Like?

 Shooting Guard: Austin Reaves

-Who Will Be on the Los Angeles Lakers Bench?
+Who is on the Los Angeles Lakers Bench?

 Who Is the Lakers’ 6th Man?